 10. Socialize Freely with Crew Members

-A while ago I was talking to a seasoned cruise passenger who told me how, many years ago, there was much more confidence and friendship between passengers and crew members.
+A while ago, I was talking to a seasoned cruise passenger who told me that many years ago, there was much more confidence and friendship between passengers and crew members.

 This atmosphere no longer exists nowadays, and there is always a kind of wall between workers on cruise ships and passengers.